RostislavArts/simple-ftp/README.md

 - RETR (get files from server)
 - STOR (put files on server)
 - TYPE (select ASCII if you need to work with text files or binary if you work with about anything else)

+## Building
+To build these project you can use Makefile that is included with project.
+Just use 'make all' command